taboola/taboola-android/README.md

 ##### public void pushCommands(HashMap<String, String> arrCommands)
 Sets the `TaboolaWidget` attributes.
 You can use keys from class `com.taboola.android.utils.Const` (Same as setting every attribute individually via `setMode(String mode)`, `setPublisher(String publisher)`, etc.)

+## 5. License
+This program is licensed under the Taboola, Inc. SDK License Agreement (the “License Agreement”).
+By copying, using or redistributing this program, you agree to the terms of the License Agreement.
+The full text of the license agreement can be found at https://github.com/taboola/taboola-android/blob/master/LICENSE.
+Copyright 2017 Taboola, Inc.  All rights reserved.